yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/java/ysql-ebeans.md

 ## Explore the source

-As highlighted earlier, the source for the above application is available in the [orm-examples repository](https://github.com/yugabyte/orm-examples/tree/master/java/ebeans).
+The application source is available in the [orm-examples](https://github.com/yugabyte/orm-examples/tree/master/java/ebeans) repository.